Thomas Steiner (@tomayac)

 via Echofon in reply to firt

-Justinwillis96 @pwabuilder bringing Chromium Edge PWAs to the Microsoft Store (medium.com/pwabuilder/bri…) lines up perfectly with all of these new “desktop centric” Project Fugu APIs coming to Edge, like the Multi-Screen window placement API! web.dev/multi-screen-w…
+RT @Justinwillis96: @pwabuilder bringing Chromium Edge PWAs to the Microsoft Store (https://t.co/ZzgwIZk0pi) lines up perfectly with all of…

 @daviddalbusco And after the download comes the installation.
 It’s been taking me several hours occasionally. 🤦